 Every 10 years, the United States Census Bureau counts every resident in the United States, as mandated by the Constitution.
-The 2020 United States Census begins in the spring of 2020.
-Every household in the United States will receive an invitation to participate in March.
-Make sure you respond, and join us in spreading the word.
+The 2020 United States Census began in the spring of 2020.
+Every household in the United States received an invitation to participate in March.
+The deadline to respond is Sept.
+30.

 Why it’s important: Participating in the U.S. Census is a civic duty.
 An accurate count ensures that Lake County and Illinois residents are fairly represented at all levels of government.
 Data collected in the census is also used to determine the distribution of $675 billion per year in federal funding to state and local government.
 When you respond to the census, you help all government entities in Lake County get funding for schools, health care services, public transportation, roads, social services and more.
 For every person not counted, Lake County loses out on about $1,400 per person per year in federal dollars.

 March 12 - 20: Households will begin receiving official Census Bureau mail with detailed information on how to respond to the 2020 Census online, by phone, or by mail.

 April 1: By this date, every home will receive a mailed invitation to participate in the 2020 Census.
 Once the invitation arrives, you should respond for your home in one of three ways: online, by phone, or by mail.
 When you respond to the census, you’ll tell the Census Bureau where you live as of April 1, 2020.

 Starting mid-April: The Census Bureau mailed paper questionnaires to homes that had not yet responded online or by phone.

 July 1 - September 3: Census takers will work with administrators at colleges, senior centers, prisons, and other facilities that house large groups of people to make sure everyone is counted.